Costume & Textiles Collection

-The Costume and Textiles Collection at the Valentine comprises over 30,000 dress, accessory, and textile objects made, sold, worn or used in Virginia from the late 18th century to the present day.
-The largest of its kind in the American South, this collection enjoys an international reputation among fashion and textile scholars.
+The Costume and Textiles Collection at the Valentine comprises dress, accessory, and textile objects made, sold, worn or used in Richmond from the late 18th century to the present day.
+A unique material cultural record of the region, this collection enjoys a national reputation among fashion and textile scholars.

-Select objects from this collection are on public view in the museum’s permanent core exhibition and in an annual special exhibition of costume and textiles in the Nathalie L. Klaus and Reynolds Family Galleries.
+Select objects from this collection are on public view in the museum’s permanent core exhibition and in an annual special exhibition in the Nathalie L. Klaus and Reynolds Family Galleries.
 Research appointments are available for visitors interested in studying specific costume and textile objects not on view in the galleries.

-The Costume Collection contains clothing and accessories worn by Virginians of all ages and social class for private and public occasions from the 18th century to the present day.
-This unique collection reflects the dual nature of fashion as both a local and an international cultural phenomenon.
+The Costume Collection contains clothing and accessories made and worn by members of Richmond’s diverse community for private and public occasions from the 18th century to the present day.

 Notable items from the Costume Collection include:

-- Military and service uniforms worn by Virginians during the Civil War, World War I and World War II.
+- Military and service uniforms worn by Richmonders during the Civil War, World Wars I and II and the Gulf War.

 - Inaugural garments worn by Virginia’s governors and their families.